ariviegea/hackdayapp/README.md

 # hackdayapp

 The first part of the project was a 16hour non stop coding as part of salt hackday build with react, express and inline-style.
-The project setup was client and server conected and a hamburger dependency installed.
+The basic project setup was a client (React) and server (express) conected and a hamburger dependency installed.
 Apart from the features building during hack day included:

 - Landing page.
 - Apartments, filter apartments & change the state of the apartment if its book.